FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

 ready for an airport horror story.

-The first time I got into the plane, we were a few minutes from lifting off when the airport decides it’s not safe to fly.
-We wait for half an hour back in the terminal and then it’s finally decided we have to deplane.
+The first time I got into the plane, we were a few minutes from lifting off when the airport decides it's not safe to fly.
+We wait for half an hour back in the terminal and then it's finally decided we have to deplane.

-Consistently throughout the process, I faced the dilemma of whether or not to take the initiative on finding a different flight or just sayin’ "screw it, let me get some pizza and a smoothie or something to pass the time (which I did do once or twice - I mean, [Sbarro's](https://www.sbarro.com/ "Sbarro's") is just irresistible)".
+Consistently throughout the process, I faced the dilemma of whether or not to take the initiative on finding a different flight or just sayin' "screw it, let me get some pizza and a smoothie or something to pass the time (which I did do once or twice - I mean, [Sbarro's](https://www.sbarro.com/ "Sbarro's") is just irresistible)".
 I